legit-gaming/legit-gaming.github.io/DetailedCurriculum.md

 ### Week 2

-* Activity to breakup the class - can be done at the beginning, middle, end of the class (ice breaker or CS Unplugged)
+* Activity to break up the class - can be done at the beginning, middle, end of the class (ice breaker or CS Unplugged)
   \*e.g. Bring in Pis with Minecraft one week, Lightbot

 * Number Guessing Game